lizziesilver/teamassignment/README.md

 ## Requirements:

-* Python 3.6
+* Python 3.6.
+Required Python packages are listed in [`requirements.txt`]().
 * The Java library [`mdgp_jors_2011.jar`](http://www.optsicom.es/mdgp/mdgp_jors_2011.jar) (also available [in this repo](https://github.com/lizziesilver/teamassignment/raw/master/mdgp_jors_2011.jar), in case [the Optsicom website](http://www.optsicom.es/mdgp/) goes down).
-This jar must be in the same directory as the Python script, `teamassignment.py`.
+This jar must be located in the same directory as the Python script, `teamassignment.py`.
-* Note: the python script will write files to the same directory that are inputs and outputs for the Java library; their filenames are "`block_n_mdgp_solver_input.tx`" and "`block_n_mdgp_solver_output.txt`", where n is an integer, so make sure nothing in the folder is named that or it will be overwritten.
+* Note: the Python script will write files to the same directory that are inputs and outputs for the Java library; their filenames are "`block_n_mdgp_solver_input.tx`" and "`block_n_mdgp_solver_output.txt`", where n is an integer, so make sure nothing in the folder is named that or it will be overwritten.
-* Note: Input data must have variable names matching those in the [data dictionary](https://github.com/lizziesilver/teamassignment/raw/master/CREATE_Ind.Diffs_Data.Dictionary_Final_1.11.18%20(1).xlsx).
+* Note: Input data must have variable names matching those in the [data dictionary](https://github.com/lizziesilver/teamassignment/raw/master/CREATE_Ind.Diffs_Data.Dictionary_Final_1.11.18.xlsx).

 ## To run: